Fiction, Teaching

 I had been wanting a vintage copy of the Invisible Man for a while because this book has so much personal value to me.

-In the second semester of my junior year at the then Bridgewater State College, I took a Black Literature course with Dr. Barbara Chellis.
+In the second semester of my junior year at then-Bridgewater State College, now a full-fledged university, I took a Black Literature course with Dr. Barbara Chellis.
 She was a dynamic professor her students couldn’t pin down.

-She also taught an American Lit. course I also took.
+Dr. Chellis also taught an American Lit. course I took.
 One year she would say Emily Dickinson was a hack.
-Next year, when her students were ready to echo that theory, Dr. Chellis praised Dickinson as a private poet who never expected to be published.
+Next year, when her students were ready to echo that theory, she praised Dickinson as a private poet who never expected to be published.

 When we read The Scarlett Letter, Dr. Chellis cut her hair monk-short, wore severe clothes and an ornate silver cross.
-I learned about Poe’s “knowledge is power” and why people write.
+I learned about Poe’s “knowledge is power” and why people write from her.

 Dr. Chellis was brilliant and compassionate.
 One time I was stoned when I took a mid-term exam.
 Without a lecture, she asked me take it again.
 I know you can do better, she told me.